Member Map of Credit and Collateral

 Adjusted Eligibility Factor (EF) – Result of Member Collateral Verification (MCV) Review

 FHLB Des Moines conducts a periodic review of a member's pledged loan collateral.
 The Adjusted EF represents the proportion of pledged collateral determined to be eligible at the member’s most recent MCV.
-As described in the Underwriting Assessment Matrix, Eligibility Factors can be adjusted for underwriting considerations such as the level of loan documentation.
+Eligibility Factors can be adjusted for underwriting considerations such as the level of loan documentation.
 Once determined, the adjusted EF will remain in effect on a member’s pledged collateral until their next MCV.

 During an MCV review, the collateral review analysts work with members to help better understand the eligibility requirements necessary to maximize the value of their pledged loan collateral portfolio.